uswds/uswds-site/_components/memorable-date/memorable-date.md

   package: usa-memorable-date
   dependencies:
 layout: component
-lead: Three text fields are the easiest way for users to enter most dates.
+lead: A select for month followed by two text fields is the easiest way for users to enter most dates.
 permalink: /components/memorable-date/
 redirect_from:
 - /form-controls/04-memorable-date/